Get

 How exactly do you transition a senior from their typical adult diet to a senior recipe?
 If you have ever had to transition their food in the past, you know that you must do so slowly.
 So here are some tips to get you started.

-1. Speak with Your Vet
+1. Speak with a Vet

-Before even picking out the type of senior dog food you want to get, it’s time to speak with your vet.
+Before even picking out the type of senior dog food you want to get, it’s time to speak with a vet.
 They might want to do an examination or go over your dog’s history if it’s been a while since they’ve been in.

 They will also make the recommendation based on your dog’s particular health issues or individual medical needs.
 What works for one dog might not be the best option for another.
 For example, if your senior has developed quite the sensitive stomach over the years, you will want to get a recipe that aids digestion.